-At The Children’s Courtyard, Pre-K is an essential stepping stone to kindergarten success.
-We ensure that children achieve significant development advancements, learn effective communication, and develop collaborative skills, by working independently and in groups through our tried-and-true early childhood educational approach.
+At The Children’s Courtyard, achieving kindergarten readiness is a group effort.
+Pre-K is an essential steppingstone, where children work independently and in groups through our tried-and-true early childhood educational approach.
 Our Pre-K program explores:

 Eight distinct learning centers learning centers in this classroom enable children to explore, discover, and develop a range of essential skills.